ExistensialReset/flowmosr/guides/ethics_care/SEVERE_MENTAL_ILLNESS_PROTOCOL.md

 ---

-### §11 WHEN PROFESSIONAL CARE IS UNAVAILABLE OR UNSAFE
+## §11.
+WHEN PROFESSIONAL CARE IS UNAVAILABLE OR UNSAFE

 **Reality:** In many contexts, "appropriate professional systems" are:
 - Non-existent (rural areas, underfunded regions)
 - Inaccessible (cost, distance, waiting lists)
-- Actively harmful (abusive institutions, forced medication without consent)
+- Actively harmful (abusive institutions, forced medication without consent, cultural incompetence)

 **When this occurs, the Circle's role shifts from "routing" to "harm reduction with presence."**

-**Minimum viable care when external help is absent:**
+### Minimum viable care when external help is absent:

-1. **Safety-first containment:**
+**1. Safety-first containment:**
-   - Create a low-stimulation space (quiet, dim, predictable)
+- Create low-stimulation space (quiet, dim, predictable)
 - Remove access to immediate dangers (weapons, heights, vehicles)
-   - Ensure at least one calm person is present at all times (rotated every 4-6 hours)
+- Ensure at least one calm person present at all times (rotated every 4-6 hours)

-2. **Non-professional de-escalation techniques:**
+**2. Non-professional de-escalation:**
 - Speak slowly, softly, with simple sentences
 - Validate emotion without validating dangerous content
 - "I hear you're terrified.
 You're safe right now.
 I'm here."
 - Never argue about reality.
 Never lie.
 Never make promises you can't keep.

-3. **Documentation for future advocacy:**
+**3. Documentation for future advocacy:**
-   - Record what happened, when, and what was tried
+- Record what happened, when, what was tried
-   - This creates evidence if/when professional care becomes accessible
+- Creates evidence if/when professional care becomes accessible
-   - This protects both the node and the Circle from future accusations
+- Protects both node and Circle from future accusations

-4. **Clear limits:**
+**4. Clear limits:**
-   - The Circle CAN: provide calm presence, ensure Baseline, prevent immediate harm
+- Circle CAN: provide calm presence, ensure Baseline, prevent immediate harm
-   - The Circle CANNOT: diagnose, treat, medicate, or guarantee safety beyond basic containment
+- Circle CANNOT: diagnose, treat, medicate, or guarantee safety beyond basic containment
-   - If the situation exceeds these limits, the Circle must acknowledge this openly
+- If situation exceeds these limits, Circle must acknowledge this openly

 **Acknowledgment of failure:**
 Sometimes, despite best efforts, a Circle cannot keep someone safe without professional help.

 This is not moral failure.
 This is reality.

-When this occurs, the Circle must:
+When this occurs:
-- Document the limits honestly
+- Document limits honestly
 - Seek any available external support (telehealth, neighboring Nodes, crisis hotlines)
-- If all fails, prioritize protecting the collective while maintaining the node's Baseline
+- If all fails: prioritize protecting the collective while maintaining the node's Baseline

 ---

+## §11A.
+RELATIONSHIP TO STATE PSYCHIATRIC SYSTEMS

+**Tension:**
+Flow respects professional expertise AND knows that state systems can be coercive, racist, ableist, and harmful.

+**Flow's position:**

+**1. Professional care is valuable**
+- Medication saves lives
+- Therapy supports healing
+- Crisis intervention prevents death
+- Diagnosis helps some people understand themselves

+**2. State systems can also harm**
+- Involuntary commitment is traumatic
+- Restraints cause injury
+- Medications have severe side effects
+- Marginalized people face disproportionate coercion

+**3. Flow works WITH systems where possible, AROUND them when necessary**

+### When to engage state systems:
+- Immediate danger to life
+- Node explicitly consents to professional care
+- Ulysses Contract specifies professional intervention
+- Circle has reached capacity limit

+### When Flow maintains autonomy:
+- Node is unsafe but not imminently dying
+- Professional system has history of harm to this specific node
+- Cultural/linguistic incompetence makes care unsafe
+- Node refuses AND Circle has capacity to contain

+### Decision protocol:
+**Ask:**
+1. Is death or severe harm imminent?
+(Yes = engage state system immediately)
+2. Does node consent?
+(Yes = engage system)
+3. Does Ulysses Contract specify this?
+(Yes = engage system)
+4. Can Circle safely contain without state involvement?
+(No = engage system)
+5. Will state involvement cause more harm than help?
+(Requires case-by-case assessment)

+**Document all decisions and reasoning.**

+**After involuntary intervention:**
+- Circle maintains contact if node allows
+- Circle advocates for humane treatment
+- Circle does not abandon
+- Circle acknowledges the violation and works to repair trust

+**Principle:**
+We do not romanticize mental illness or demonize treatment.
+We also do not pretend state systems are neutral or always safe.

+We make hard choices in impossible situations, document them, and live with the consequences together.

+---

+## §11B.
+LOW-CAPACITY MODE

+**Reality:**
+Not all Circles have the resources, skills, or energy for full protocol implementation.

+When Circle is small, new, exhausted, or under-resourced:

+### Low-Capacity Mode priorities:

+**1. Core functions only:**
+- Safety (prevent immediate death/severe harm)
+- Food (ensure node eats something daily)
+- Sleep (protect node's sleep and others' sleep)
+- Presence (someone checks in daily)

+**Everything else is paused.**

+**2. Document limitations openly:**
+> "We are in Low-Capacity Mode.
+We can provide X, Y, Z. We cannot provide A, B, C. This is temporary."

+Tell the node.
+Tell the Circle.
+Tell external advisors.

+**3. Prioritize external help:**
+- Professional services
+- Family (if safe)
+- Neighboring Nodes
+- Crisis hotlines

+Circle acknowledges: "We need backup."

+**4. Pause non-acute processes:**
+- Behavioral contracts can wait
+- Restorative justice can wait
+- Deep processing conversations can wait
+- Ulysses Contract creation can wait

+**Survival first.
+Everything else later.**

+**5. Shorter, more frequent rotations:**
+- Instead of 8-hour shifts: 2-4 hour shifts
+- Instead of 3-day stretches: 1-day on, 1-day off
+- Reduces burnout, maintains presence

+**6. Lower expectations across the board:**
+- For the node in crisis
+- For caregivers
+- For the collective

+**Good enough is good enough.**

+### Exiting Low-Capacity Mode:

+When crisis stabilizes OR Circle gains capacity:
+- Explicit announcement: "We are exiting Low-Capacity Mode"
+- Gradual restoration of full protocols
+- Review what was learned

+**Principle:**
+A small amount of care sustained is better than ambitious care that collapses.

+---

-## §11.
+## §12.
 A NOTE ON MADNESS AND PROPHECY

 Throughout human history, the line between "madness" and "visionary perception" has been contested, culturally variable, and often weaponized.